bogardon/GGHashtagMentionController/README.md

     - (void) hashtagMentionControllerDidFinishWord:(GGHashtagMentionController *)hashtagMentionController;

-This gets called if the change in the `text` property ends a word. i,e. by pressing spacebar.
+This gets called if the change in the `text` property ends a word. i.e., by pressing spacebar.

 #### License